Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Introduction

 \paragraph{This paper.} The present paper contributes to this growing list of theoretical endeavors by developing a new suite of non-asymptotic theory for several score-based generative modeling algorithms.
-We concentrate on two types of samplers \citep{song2020score} in discrete time: (i) a deterministic sampler based on a sort of ordinary differential equations (ODEs) called probability flow ODEs (which is closely related to the DDIM); and (ii) a DDPM-type stochastic sampler motivated by reverse-time SDEs.
-Only minimal assumptions are imposed on the target data distribution (e.g., no smoothness condition is needed).
+We concentrate on two types of samplers \citep{song2020score} in discrete time: (i) a deterministic sampler based on a sort of ordinary differential equations (ODEs) called probability flow ODEs (which is closely related to the DDIM sampler); and (ii) a DDPM-type stochastic sampler motivated by reverse-time SDEs.
+We impose only minimal assumptions on the target data distribution (e.g., no smoothness condition is needed), and would like to quantify the impact of $\ell_2$ score estimation errors.
 In comparisons to past works, our main contributions are three-fold.

-\begin{itemize} \item {\em Non-asymptotic convergence guarantees.} For a popular deterministic sampler, we demonstrate that the number of steps needed to yield $\varepsilon$-accuracy --- meaning that the total variance (TV) distance between the distribution of $X_1$ and that of $Y_1$ is no larger than $\varepsilon$ --- is proportional to $1/\varepsilon$ (in addition to other polynomial dimension dependency), which improves upon the convergence guarantees in prior results \citet{chen2023restoration} and does not rely on any sort of smoothness assumption.
-For another DDPM-type stochastic sampler, we establish an iteration complexity proportional to $1/\varepsilon^2$, matching existing theory \citet{chen2022sampling,chen2022improved} in terms of the $\varepsilon$-dependency.
+\begin{itemize} \item {\em Non-asymptotic convergence guarantees.} For a popular deterministic sampler, we demonstrate that the number of steps needed to yield $\varepsilon$-accuracy --- meaning that the total variation (TV) distance between the distribution of $X_1$ and that of $Y_1$ is no larger than $\varepsilon$ --- is proportional to $1/\varepsilon$ (in addition to other polynomial dimension dependency).
+This improves upon prior convergence guarantees considerably \citep{chen2023restoration} and does not exhibit exponential dependency on the smoothness or regularity conditions as in \citet{chen2023restoration,benton2023error} (e.g., the regularity parameter used in \citet{benton2023error} might even scale with the dimension $d$).
+For another DDPM-type stochastic sampler, we establish an iteration complexity proportional to $1/\varepsilon^2$ via a new non-asymptotic analysis framework, matching existing theory \citet{chen2022sampling,chen2022improved,benton2023linear} in terms of the $\varepsilon$-dependency.

+\item {\em $\ell_2$ score estimation errors for the determinstic sampler.} Our theory for the deterministic sampler reveals that the TV distance between $X_1$ and $Y_1$ are shown to be proportional to the $\ell_2$ score estimation error as well as the associated mean Jacobian errors.
+As far as we know, this is the first result for this deterministic sampler that accounts for score estimation errors in discrete time.
+In comparison, existing theoretical results that accommodate score errors for the probability flow ODE approach either study stochastic variations of this deterministic sampler \citep{chen2023probability} (so that the samplers are no longer the original deterministic sampler) or fall short of accommodating discretization errors \citep{benton2023error}.